antronerds/r2-training-courses/docs/Microarray_analysis_-_Using_Tumor_Colon_datasets.md

 Question 1a:

-*With high throughput experiments like micro-arrays it is important to correct for the random effects that good be falsely significant.
-Therefore it is common practice to correct for those effects.
-The Bonferroni Method is the most stringed method R2 is offering. .
-A more detailed explanation you can find in the chapter of the the R2 tutorial.
-You can find the R2 tutorial in the left menu of R2 on the main screen.*
+*With high throughput experiments like micro-arrays it is important to correct for the random effects that could be falsely significant.
+Therefore, it is common practice to correct for those effects.
+The Bonferroni Method is the most stringed method R2 is offering.
+A more detailed explanation can be found in the the R2 tutorial.
+You can find the R2 tutorial in the right upper corner of R2 on the main screen.*

 Question 1b:
-*A small table below the grey buttons on the right provides the separate numbers of the up and down regulated genes. ~8000 genes in total. ~4000 genes are higher in adenomas of expressive and 3903 lower than in normal tissue.*
+*A small table below the grey buttons on the right provides the separate numbers of the up and down regulated genes. ~8000 genes in total. ~4000 genes are higher in adenomas and 3903 lower than in normal tissue.*

 Question 1c:

-*Also using Oncogenesis Category or KEGG colorectal cancer , AXIN2 is number one.
-Table below is the toplist of the analysis in 1b*
+*When using the Oncogenesis gene set or KEGG colorectal cancer, AXIN2 is number one.
+The table below is the toplist of the analysis in 1b*

 ![](_static/images/practical_geneexpression_list.png "Find differential expression.")